Need Help? Call us at 1-877-242-7837 | www.charterone.com

-Cash deposits made at our ATM are available immediately for your use.
-Some check deposits made before 10:00 PM local time are available to pay checks and purchases that post to your account that night.
-These include Charter One checks and Federal Government Checks.
+Cash deposits made at our ATM are available for immediate withdrawal.
+Cash deposits and some check deposits made before 10:00 PM local time, as well as ATM transfers made before 3:00 PM eastern time, are available to pay checks and purchases that post to your account that night.
+These checks include Charter One checks and Federal Government Checks.
 Non-Charter One checks are available the next business day.
-All checks deposited at our ATM after 10:00 PM local time are considered deposited on the next business day.
+All cash and checks deposited at our ATM after 10:00 PM local time, as well as ATM transfers after 3:00 PM eastern time, are considered deposited on the next business day.

 For example: Ted deposits a non-Charter One check at an ATM on Monday at 10:30 PM.
 The deposit is considered made on Tuesday and is available on Wednesday.

 A Charter One check is a check written from the account of a Charter One customer.
 A non-Charter One check is a check written from the account of a customer at another bank.

 Direct deposits will initially display on the Account History page of Online Banking when they come in to your account during the day.
 That evening, once the transaction is posted to your account the name is updated to show the respective payer of the transaction (for example: Acme Co.
 Payroll).